Our Annual Statewide Conference

-RevitalizeWA is Washington’s annual statewide conference focused on historic preservation and economic revitalization, brought to you by the Washington Trust for Historic Preservation and the Department of Archaeology & Historic Preservation.
-RevitalizeWA is great way to both dip your toe in the world of Main Street and dive deep into its economic development and preservation principles.
+RevitalizeWA is Washington’s annual statewide conference focused on the continued care of place through historic preservation, placemaking, and economic development, brought to you by the Washington Trust for Historic Preservation and the Department of Archaeology & Historic Preservation.
+RevitalizeWA allows preservationists, planners, downtown development professionals, and anyone who cares about place to dive deep into creative ideas, build their network, and inspire new solutions.

 If you’re interested in sponsorship and marketing opportunities at the Washington Trust’s largest event of the year, please contact Kristy Conrad for more information.

 You can visit this page to learn more about our fellowship program in conjunction with RevitalizeWA!
 Applications for the PreserveWA Fellowship have closed for 2023.

 Stay tuned by signing up for email updates on RevitalizeWA: